CatherineKnox/CatherineKnox.github.io/_pages/about.md

 ## Technical Skills - Hardware

 Catherine can operate several 3D printers, machining tools, and welding equipment.
+Catherine is a teaching assistant for a machining class at Vanderbilt University.
 Catherine has experience with the following technologies:

 * Digital Fabrication Tools
   * Fused Filament Fabrication (FFF)